-- The development will be served by public water for domestic use. - A written statement from the Portland Water District verifying that there is public water in proximity to the subdivision must be submitted with the Preliminary Plan. - The November 19, 2018 submission states that plans have been sent to the Portland Water District for review. - An Ability to Serve letter from the Portland Water District approving the public water service to the subdivision must be submitted with the Final Plan. - Existing fire hydrants are located on Gray Road at the southern corner of the intersection of Webb Road and to the north in front of 313 Gray Road. - At the Development Team Meeting on October 1, 2018 Deputy Fire Chief John Wescott stated that new hydrant locations would depend on where a new water main was proposed but in general they request they are located approximately 1,000 feet from the existing hydrants.
+- The development will be served by public water for domestic use. - A written statement from the Portland Water District verifying that there is public water in proximity to the subdivision must be submitted with the Preliminary Plan. - The November 19, 2018 submission states that plans have been sent to the Portland Water District for review. - The January 2, 2019 submission states the Portland Water District reviewed the plans and provided comments, which have been included in the Utility Plan. - An Ability to Serve letter from the Portland Water District approving the public water service to the subdivision must be submitted with the Final Plan. - Existing fire hydrants are located on Gray Road at the southern corner of the intersection of Webb Road and to the north in front of 313 Gray Road. - At the Development Team Meeting on October 1, 2018 Deputy Fire Chief John Wescott stated that new hydrant locations would depend on where a new water main was proposed but in general they request they are located approximately 1,000 feet from the existing hydrants.
 Proposed hydrants should be shown on the plan.
 Fire Chief Brent Libby also commented that the 4-unit buildings would require sprinkler systems, per the state building code. - The Utility Plan shown on Sheet C-3.0 of the Preliminary Plan set dated November 18, 2018 shows a proposed hydrant located north of the intersection of the proposed subdivision streets, approximately 250 feet from Gray Road.